grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 <h3><strong>Creating a Bootable USB Flash Drive</strong></h3>

-Rufus is a tool used to format your USB flash drive into a bootable drive with an operating system on it.
-Once Ubuntu has been installed using the USB flash drive, you will no longer need it anymore and can use Ubuntu without the USB flash drive plugged in.
+Rufus is a tool that converts your USB flash drive into a bootable drive with an operating system.
+After installing Ubuntu from the USB, you won’t need the drive plugged in to use Ubuntu.

 <ol>
-<li><a href="https://releases.ubuntu.com/jammy/ubuntu-22.04.4-desktop-amd64.iso" target="_blank">Install Ubuntu 22.04 ISO here</a></li>
+<li><a href="https://releases.ubuntu.com/jammy/ubuntu-22.04.4-desktop-amd64.iso" target="_blank">Install Ubuntu 22.04 ISO here.</a></li>
-<li><a href="https://github.com/pbatard/rufus/releases/download/v4.5/rufus-4.5.exe" target="_blank">Install Rufus here</a></li>
+<li><a href="https://github.com/pbatard/rufus/releases/download/v4.5/rufus-4.5.exe" target="_blank">Install Rufus here.</a></li>
-<li>Using the Windows search bar, search for "rufus-4.5.exe" and press "Run as administrator"</li>
+<li>Search for "rufus-4.5.exe" using the Windows search bar and select "Run as administrator."</li>
 </ol>

 <p align="center">